 Some people with asthma may have grown up with this potentially dangerous or even life-threatening health condition, while others may have been recently diagnosed, so they may need more assistance and instruction in learning to live with asthma.

-The team at Above and Beyond Home Health Care has worked with a variety of clients with asthma and allergies.
+The team at Above and Beyond Home Health Care has worked with a variety of patients with asthma and allergies.
 They’re happy to provide advice on ways to live with both or either condition, including what to avoid, what to do if an allergic reaction or asthma attacks occur, or discuss medication or other tools that can minimize the effects of reactions.
 They also can provide similar instruction to loved ones, caregivers or family members about what they can watch for or how to respond in an emergency if someone may not be able to help themselves.

 This time of years is a great opportunity to learn more about these conditions: the Asthma and Allergy Foundation of America has declared May to be National Asthma and Allergy Awareness Month.
 All throughout the month, foundation staff and other supporters invite people online to learn more about both health conditions.